 ELTC ENJOYS SHARING THE THEATRICAL EXPERIENCE WITH EVERYONE

 "East Lynne Theater Company has given me more than a professional experience.
-The joy of my internship during last summer was not just being able to go to the beach - that was a perk (which also happened to be pretty rewarding).
-However, it was having the opportunity to able to share and recreate the beautiful and impactful stories that Herbert Mitgang and James Rana wrote, with the countless audience members that came and viewed our performances.
-This is why we perform and create theater - not for profit, but for the audience." - Jared Aronoff, ELTC intern/production assistant in 2015, received ELTC's Scholarship in 2015, performed in ELTC's Ah, Wilderness! in 2017, he's a New Jersey resident and graduate of Temple University
+The joy of my internship was having the opportunity to able to share and recreate the beautiful and impactful stories presented at ELTC, with the countless audience members that came and viewed our performances.
+This is why we perform and create theater." - Jared Aronoff, ELTC intern/production assistant in 2015, received ELTC's Scholarship in 2015, performed in ELTC's Ah, Wilderness! in 2017, he's a NJ resident and graduate of Temple University.

-4th GRADE THROUGH HIGH SCHOOL: DURING CLASS-TIME, AFTER-SCHOOL, AND HOW ABOUT A SHOW?
+4th GRADE - HIGH SCHOOL: DURING CLASS-TIME, AFTER-SCHOOL, AND HOW ABOUT A SHOW?

 Believing that art should be accessible to students, ELTC has provided theater workshops to schools in South Jersey, at no cost to these towns or schools, continuously, since 2000, and is the only not-for-profit in South Jersey to do so.
 These workshop can be either process or production-oriented.
 ELTC seeks funding through organizations like Target and the New Jersey Theatre Alliance, and individual contributions.
 Arrangements can be made to have classes attend special matinees of our productions, and/or we can bring a production to the school.